 Because cryptocurrency is a relatively new digital asset, the legal precedence for the property division of crypto during the dissolution of marriage is limited.
 Based on the current case law in existence, it is generally treated as marital property or separate property, depending upon the circumstances of acquisition.

 As with other financial assets, cryptocurrency is considered marital property if it was acquired during the marriage.
 As marital property, it is subject to division between the parties.
-For cryptocurrency that was acquired prior to the marriage or outside of the marriage (like a gift or inheritance) by one spouse, it is treated as separate property and will be retained by the individual cryptocurrency owner.
+For a cryptocurrency that was acquired prior to the marriage or outside of the marriage (like a gift or inheritance) by one spouse, it is treated as separate property and will be retained by the individual cryptocurrency owner.

 In certain situations, an increase in the value of the cryptocurrency assets during the marriage may be classified as marital property, even if it was initially acquired outside of the marriage.
 This is most commonly the case when both parties participate in trading, investing, or planning for future financial reliance on the crypto assets.